The $q$-Schur algebras and $q$-Schur dualities of finite type: A Hecke module parametrized by weights

 For type $G_2$, we have some natural choices for $X_\ff$; see Section~\ref{sec:G2}.

-For types $F_4$, or $E_{6,7,8}$, again we can choose suitable finite subsets $\XX_n$ (for varied $n$) with $\XX_n \subset \XX_{n+1}$ and $\XX=\cup_{n} \XX_n$.
+For types $F_4$, or $E_{6,7,8}$, again we can choose suitable finite subsets $X_n$ (for varied $n$) with $X_n \subset X_{n+1}$ and $X=\cup_{n} X_n$.
 As we do not study their connections to category $\OO$ later on, there is no need to get into the detailed choices here.

 The choices in classical types above and in $G_2$ are motivated by considerations in the BGG category $\OO$ and related geometric setting via flag varieties.
-As we shall see, the above choices in classical types are compatible with various earlier works in the literature; see \cite{DJ89, BLM90} for type A, and \cite{Gr97, BW13, BKLW18, FL15} for type B/C.
+As we shall see, the above choices in classical types are compatible with various earlier algebraic, geometric and categorical constructions in the literature; see \cite{DJ89, BLM90} for type A, \cite{Gr97, BW18, BKLW18} for type B/C, and \cite{FL15, Bao17} for type D.